Attribute names, whatever their type, are:

 - Case-sensitive. 'pronoun', 'ProNoun', 'Pronoun', 'PRONOUN' are all valid names that if created would be 4 discrete attributes.

-- Only Roman letters and numerals, plus the underscore character are permitted in attribute names.
+- Until v6 only Roman letters and numerals, plus the underscore character, were permitted in attribute names.
 So, the allowed characters are:

 - numerals 0 to 9 (not recommended - see below)

 The Document Inspector's User tab for making new user attributes will suppress keyboard input for any other characters to help enforce this rule.
-So you may have 'ToDo' but not 'To-Do', 'To_Do' or To Do' as an attribute name.
-A name of '8' or '009' is allowed but probably none too useful.
+So you may have 'ToDo' but not 'To-Do', or To Do' as an attribute name.
+A name of '8' or '009' is not allowed.
+When typing a new attribute name in the Inspector, or changing an existing one, unsupported characters (in the position as typed) appear in red.
+The attribute's name cannot be saved if any red characters are showing.

 When importing spreadsheet type data tables and new attribute names are coerced from column names, an underscore will be used to replace any unsupported characters (e.g. accented characters).

-Take great care when creating (or importing) attributes names with numbers, e.g. '2' or '37'.
+Take great care when importing data with numerical column heads, e.g. '2' or '37'.
 If the attribute names and default value (likely zero) differ this can confuse Tinderbox's legacy support in code parsing.
 Thus id attribute '2' has a default value of zero,

 $SomeNumber + 2 may be misinterpreted as